isaveu/Unity-CameraShakeTool/README.md

 # Unity-CameraShakeTool

 A simple camera shaking sample with AnimationClip.
-It also contains editor script extension which generates automatically generates animation clip with any given keyframe value.
+It also contains editor script extension which automatically generates .anim animation clip file with any given keyframe value.

 License
 -------